avin/vscode-split-spaced-strings/README.md

 - **Word-Per-Line Splitting**: Each word in the string gets its own line for better readability
 - **Preserves Indentation**: Maintains proper code indentation when splitting strings
 - **Reversible**: Toggle back and forth as many times as needed
+- **Auto-Collapse on Save**: Optional feature to automatically collapse split strings back to single line when saving (disabled by default)
+- **Visual Tracking**: Split strings are highlighted with a subtle background color to indicate they will be auto-collapsed on save

 ## Use Cases